ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-techpreview.md

 #### Security with NSX-T

 VMware NSX-T provides the same capabilities as NSX-V with in a VMware vSphere environment.
-In addition, NSX-T delivers consistent and scalable micro-segmentation security for application running in private and public cloud environments like IBM Cloud Private and IBM Kubernetes Services along with other cloud offerings.
+In addition, NSX-T delivers consistent and scalable micro-segmentation security for application running in private and public cloud environments like {{site.data.keyword.cloud}} Private and IBM Kubernetes Services along with other cloud offerings.

 #### Integration with NSX-V

-For NSX-V integration with Kubernetes IBM Cloud automation installs ICP on top of a VCS instance.
+For NSX-V integration with Kubernetes {{site.data.keyword.cloud_notm}} automation installs ICP on top of a VCS instance.
 A dedicated switch/VXLAN, DLR, and ESG are created specifically for the Kubernetes network.
 Day 1 overlay network for ICP is a 192.168.20.0/24 subnet with routing setup through the ESG for access to the underlay network.

 Figure 7.
 NSX-V and Kubernetes
 ![NSX-V and Kubernetes](vcsnsxt-transitnet.svg)